 Pattern as a frame

 Use patterned paper like a border instead of a background.
-This lets you enjoy a bold print without letting it take over.
+This lets you enjoy the print while the center remains available for a photograph, receipt-shaped note, or handwritten line.

 - Choose one bold pattern.
-Floral, check, stripe, or illustrated paper works well.
+Floral, check, stripe, marbled, map, or illustrated paper works well.

 - Place a smaller neutral card on top.
-Leave a 3 to 8 mm pattern border showing.
+Leave a 3 to 8 mm pattern border showing on the strongest edge.

 - Offset the neutral card.
-A slightly uneven border feels more journal-like than a perfect frame.
+A slightly uneven border feels more journal-like than a perfect mat.

-- Add writing or a photo to the neutral card.
-Keep the center quiet.
+- Add writing or a photo print to the neutral card.
+Keep the center plain enough that the border acts like punctuation, not wallpaper.

 Filled example